azeezat/RentalAPI/README.md

-# CustomerAPI
+# RentalAPI

-API for cusomer information update
+API for movie rental